Links 7/17: URL of Sandwich

 More evidence against corporate campaign contributions mattering: “We find no evidence that corporations benefit from electing their favored candidate, and we can statistically reject effect sizes greater than 0.4 percent of firm value…corporate campaign contributions do not appear to but significant political favors.”

 Detecting polygenic adaptation in admixture graphs.
 Genes linked to educational attainment show signs of differential recent selection in different populations.
-Except if I’m reading it right, the only populations that show selection are East Asians and Peruvians, which is kind of a weird grab bag of groups.
-And the East Asian selection seems to have happened very early (10,000+ years ago), which rules out explanations based on the Chinese civil service exams or any other historical selection pressures.
+Except if I’m reading it right, the only populations that show selection are East Asians

+and Peruvians, which is kind of a weird grab bag of groups.
+And the East Asian selection seems to have happened very early (10,000+ years ago?), which rules out explanations based on the Chinese civil service exams or any other historical selection pressures.
 Overall not sure what to think about this.
+[EDIT: See discussion in the comments]

 Someone commenting on my perception/cognition post found me this paper, which tries the same thing and not only finds very little connection between illusion perception and personality, but even very little correlation between perception of different illusions.
 “The findings suggest that vision is highly specific; ie there is no common factor”.